mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     > ${CLUSTER_NAME}.yaml
     ```

-The output of this command is `${CLUSTER_NAME}.yaml` file that you can examine or modify.
-If you use this method to create a basic cluster without HTTP proxies or setting existing network infrastructure values, skip to the heading, "Inspect or edit the cluster objects."
+The output of this command is a `${CLUSTER_NAME}.yaml` file that you can examine or modify.
+If you use this method to create a basic cluster without HTTP proxies, skip to the heading, "Inspect or edit the cluster objects."

 ## (Optional) Configure the control plane and workers to use an HTTP Proxy

-This procedure uses the `--dry-run` and `--output-yaml` flags together to create basic Azure Kubernetes cluster objects in a YAML file.
-This approach allows you to examine the YAML objects before creating the actual Azure Kubernetes cluster itself.
 To configure the Control Plane and Worker nodes to use an HTTP proxy:

 1. Copy the commands in the following code block to an editor and apply the list of edits that follows to customize them, then execute them from the command line: